ABA · CAFP

 The credential is issued by the American Bankers Association, the principal trade association for U.S. banks, lending it strong industry recognition among domestic banking employers and regulators.
 Holding the CAFP alongside or in place of related credentials such as CAMS (ACAMS) or CFE (ACFE) can broaden a professional's appeal, as CAFP is uniquely focused on the intersection of both AML and fraud within the U.S. banking regulatory framework.
 Continuing education requirements for renewal ensure that certified professionals maintain current knowledge, reinforcing the credential's long-term value to employers.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 750 questions.

 Explanation